-Enabling Cover the Fee could save your church money in fees, and the amount covered by the donor is usually small relative to the size of their donation.
+Enabling Cover the Fee saves your church money in fees, and the amount covered by the donor is usually small relative to the size of their donation.

 Though this feature works for most churches, if your church has a lot of donations that are being passed through the church to another organization, covering the fee might not work for your church.

-Go to the Settings tab on the Manage page, and check the box next to Give donors the opportunity to cover the processing fee on the donation form.
+From the Settings tab on the Manage page, check the box next to Give donors the opportunity to cover the processing fee on the donation form.

 A donation where the fee is covered by the donor means it’s a slightly more generous donation.
 So the donation is not represented differently in the Stripe Payout reports and there’s no change in your bookkeeping process.